guest271314/captureSystemAudio/README.md

 Alternatively, click extension icon to start/stop system audio output capture.

+<h6>Dynamically set and use `"externally_connectable"`, Media Capture Transform ("Breakout Box")</h6>

+Set `capture_system_audio.js` and `set_externally_connectable.js` executable.
+Follow same steps in [Web Accessible Resources, Transferable Streams, Media Capture Transform ("Breakout Box")](https://github.com/guest271314/captureSystemAudio#web-accessible-resources-transferable-streams-media-capture-transform-breakout-box) to set `"path"` in `capture_system_audio.json` and `set_externally_connectable.json` and copy the files to Chrome/Chromium configuration directory.

+On click of action icon the current origin will be stored in a variable and the `manifest.json` will be overwritten with current origin pushed to `"matches"` array in `"externally_connectable"`.

+To unset origins, pass empty array or array containing origins expected to be set in `manifest.json` in a copy of `manifest.json` to `chrome.runtime.sendNativeMessage('set_externally_connectable', manifest)`.

 <h5>PulseAudio module-remap-source</h5>

 This article [Virtual microphone using GStreamer and PulseAudio](https://aweirdimagination.net/2020/07/19/virtual-microphone-using-gstreamer-and-pulseaudio/) describes a workaround Chrome and Chromium browsers' refusal to list or capture monitor devices on Linux